-You should talk to several persons who live in mobile homes.
+You should talk to several people who live in mobile homes.
 If you are considering a mobile home park where you rent the lot, as distinguished from a residential mobile home community where you own the lot and the mobile home, you should also talk to the manager of a mobile home park about what to look for when selecting a park.
+Be aware that “purchase” of a lot in some mobile home parks may not actually transfer property rights in the lot.
+You should be sure to understand what rights you have to transfer the lot and the rules under which you must abide, including fees.
+Mobile Home and Recreational Vehicle Parks are governed by Chapter 513 of the Florida Statutes and are required to have a permit issued by the Department of Health.
 If you are considering a mobile home community, talk to the homeowner association manager.
 Of course, it is important to look into the different kinds of mobile homes for style, construction, costs, taxes, upkeep, guarantees and regulations pertaining to them.
-Ask about heating systems, storage space and privacy.
+Ask about heating/cooling systems, waste disposal, storage space and privacy.

 The prevalence of hurricanes and tornadoes in Florida in recent years has raised concern for the safety of mobile homes and their inhabitants.
 You should make certain that your new mobile home is properly installed according to state law and local codes.
 The state sets installation standards, licensing requirements and remedies for violation in Chapter 320, Florida Statutes.
 Further, while having property insurance will not prevent a catastrophe, having adequate insurance will make recovering any loss of property easier.
 Consult with a licensed insurance agent to determine the proper insurance for your needs.